 As fitness writer Stephanie Mansour wrote, dancing by its very nature is fun to do.
 And there’s lots of different ways to dance, from belly to tap to ballroom.
 Dancing is popular at Kendal at Oberlin.
 Weekly dance activities at the Life Plan Community include English Country, Square, Line and Rollator Line, along with a dance walking class.

 And dancing is for everyone, says Kendal Wellness Coordinator Jill Tvaroha, who danced professionally as a young adult.
 “One of the most damaging things we do to ourselves is tell ourselves we can’t do something, can’t do something perfectly, or whatever can’t is coming to your mind.
-Can’t is not a helpful word and everybody can dance,” she said, adding that includes people in wheelchairs and people with dementia.
+Can’t is not a helpful word and everybody can dance,” she said, adding that includes people in wheelchairs and people living with dementia.

 But music can also be incorporated into other exercises.
 For instance, Kendal water aerobics classes include music, requests welcome, as well as games.